 - SOUND POLICY GUIDANCE OPC is working to issue, strengthen, and disseminate guidance, guidelines, and policy to inform swift response.

-The State of California Sea-Level Rise Guidance Document, initially adopted in 2010 and since updated in 2013 and 2018, provides guidance to state agencies for incorporating sea-level rise projections into planning, permitting, investment and other decisions.
+The State of California Sea-Level Rise Guidance Document (PDF), initially adopted in 2010 and since updated in 2013 and 2018, provides guidance to state agencies for incorporating sea-level rise projections into planning, permitting, investment and other decisions.
 After a comprehensive and inclusive update process, the California Ocean Protection Council and the California Natural Resources Agency, in collaboration with the Governor’s Office of Planning and Research, recently completed an update to this statewide guidance to reflect advances in ice loss science and projections of sea-level rise.
 The updated guidance focuses on the needs of state agencies and local governments.
 It will help cities and counties as they comply with a recent law, SB 379 (Jackson), that requires them to incorporate climate change into their planning efforts.
 The updated guidance document will also assist state agencies prepare for, and adapt to climate change, as directed by Governor Brown’s recent Executive Order B-30-15 (2015).
 The updated guidance was adopted by the Ocean Protection Council in March 2018.

 - PARTNERSHIP ENGAGEMENT OPC strengthens existing and builds new partnerships, and works to provide pathways for meaningful community engagement.